Analysis: NMAT 2012

-NMAT 2011 on a whole has been pretty much like the previous year.
-The good thing of the exam was that it allowed the student to decide the order in which they wanted to attempt the sections.
-After the tutorial a screen appears that showed all the 6 possible permutations of the section order.
-A student can chose among them.
+NMAT 2012 on a whole has been pretty much like the previous year.
+The only new element in this exam this year was couple of questions on decision making that appeared in logical reasoning section.
 Overall the paper was of easy-moderate level.
 There is no negative marking.
 Candidates have the option to appear more than once (maximum of 3 attempts).
 NMAT will consider the best score of the candidate.

 Overview of the NMAT Paper